Comparing Driven Brands (NASDAQ:DRVN) & Mister Car Wash (NYSE:MCW)

-Driven Brands (NASDAQ:DRVN) and Mister Car Wash (NYSE:MCW) are both mid-cap auto/tires/trucks companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their profitability, dividends, institutional ownership, risk, valuation, earnings and analyst recommendations.
+Driven Brands (NASDAQ:DRVN) and Mister Car Wash (NYSE:MCW) are both mid-cap auto/tires/trucks companies, but which is the better business?
+We will contrast the two companies based on the strength of their institutional ownership, dividends, profitability, earnings, analyst recommendations, risk and valuation.

-This table compares Driven Brands and Mister Car Wash’s gross revenue, earnings per share and valuation.
+This table compares Driven Brands and Mister Car Wash’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue